skalyaanamoorthy/PoseFilter/README.md

 generated in the ‘Similar’ folder, which shows the similar poses’ relationship to each other.
 6. Once the button has been pressed the calculation will take a few minutes to complete.
 The "Fingerprint analysis complete” will be displayed in the PyMOL command window once this process has finished.

+### Command Line Input

+1. After following the installation instructions, PoseFilter can be used through the command line as well.
+The following commands should be typed into the command line after a new PyMOL session is opened.
+The name (in this case PoseFilter) should correspond to the folder.
+The package name can be checked in "Plugin" -> "Plugin Manager" If it is not "PoseFilter" please use the appropriate keywords in the following commands.

+   `from pmg_tk.startup.PoseFilter import LigandRMSProcess` `from pmg_tk.startup.PoseFilter import ComplexRMSProcess` `from pmg_tk.startup.PoseFilter import LigandFP` `from pmg_tk.startup.PoseFilter import ComplexFP`

+#### RMS
+##### Input Type 1 (Ligand)

+pfile: the full pathway for the protein file, which is in the same directory as the ligand pose files.

+keyword: keyword matching the ligand files (for pose1.pdb, pose2.pdb, pose3.pdb), keyword would be `pose`.

+label: PDB code, or any kind of label to label the RMS/Fingerprint files.

+RMS_cutoff: The RMS similarity cutoff (> 0) is the value used for sorting the poses as ‘Similar’ and ‘Unique’.
+The default auto-filled value is 2.0 Å, and this value can be changed by the user.

+alpha: boolean value (0 or 1), 1 indicating that only the α carbon will be aligned for the rotations.

+nonidentical: boolean value (0 or 1), 1 indicating that the chains are nonidentical, where a check will be made, and rotations will only occur for exactly identical chains (residue count and type being equal).

+Syntax:
+`LigandRMSProcess(pfile, keyword, label, RMS_Cutoff, alpha, nonidentical)`

+Example:
+`LigandRMSProcess('/home/.../PoseFilter/Dimer_Example/Tab1_input/1FX9.pdbqt', 'pose', '', 2.0, 0, 0)`

+##### Input Type 2 (Complex)

+folder_dir: The directory that contains the protein complexes.

+keyword: keyword matching the complex files (for complex1.pdb, complex2.pdb, complex3.pdb), keyword would be `complex`.

+label: PDB code, or any kind of label to label the RMS/Fingerprint files.

+ResId: The ligand residue identifier refers to the three-letter code for the ligand residue name as available in the complex file.
+Eg., "LIG" or "UNK."

+crystal_struct: Full pathway of a crystal structure (protein with ligand), which will be included into the analysis.

+RMS_cutoff: The RMS similarity cutoff (> 0) is the value used for sorting the poses as ‘Similar’ and ‘Unique’.
+The default auto-filled value is 2.0 Å, and this value can be changed by the user.

+alpha: Boolean value (0 or 1), 1 indicating that only the α carbon will be aligned for the rotations.

+nonidentical: Boolean value (0 or 1), 1 indicating that the chains are nonidentical, where a check will be made, and rotations will only occur for exactly identical chains (residue count and type being equal).

+Syntax:
+`ComplexRMSProcess(folder_dir, keyword, label, ResId, crystal_struct, RMS_Cutoff, alpha, nonidentical)`

+Example:
+`ComplexRMSProcess('/home/.../PoseFilter/Dimer_Example/Tab2_input', 'pose', '', 'MJI', '', 2.0, 0,0)`

+### Interaction Fingerprint
+#### Input Type 1 (Ligand)

+pfile: The full pathway for the protein file, which is in the same directory as the ligand pose files.

+keyword: keyword matching the ligand files (for pose1.pdb, pose2.pdb, pose3.pdb), keyword would be `pose`.

+label: PDB code, or any kind of label to label the RMS/Fingerprint files.

+FPList: A list of the fingerprint types that will be performed, for example: `['SInteraction', 'SPLIF']` to perform both.
+Or `[SPLIF]` to perform just SPLIF.

+FP_SI: Simple interaction fingerprint cutoff value.
+The Fingerprint similarity cutoff (0-1) is the value used for sorting the files as 'Similar' and 'Unique'.

+FP_SPLIF: SPLIF fingerprint cutoff value (0-1).

+TextInteraction: bool value (0 or 1).
+If 1, then generates CSV files containing interaction information of various types.

+Syntax:
+`LigandFP(pfile, keyword, label, FPList, FP_SI, FP_SPLIF, TextInteraction)`

+Example:
+`LigandFP('/home/.../PoseFilter/Dimer_Example/Tab1_input/1FX9.pdbqt', 'pose', '', ['SInteraction', 'SPLIF'], 0.5, 0.5, 1)`

+#### Input Type 2 (Complex)

+folder_dir: The directory that contains the protein complexes.

+keyword: keyword matching the complex files (for complex1.pdb, complex2.pdb, complex3.pdb), keyword would be `complex`.

+label: PDB code, or any kind of label to label the RMS/Fingerprint files.

+ResId: The ligand residue identifier refers to the three-letter code for the ligand residue name as available in the complex file.
+Eg., "LIG" or "UNK."

+crystal_struct: Full pathway of a crystal structure (protein with ligand), which will be included into the analysis.

+FPList: A list of the fingerprint types that will be performed, for example: `['SInteraction', 'SPLIF']` to perform both.
+Or `[SPLIF]` to perform just SPLIF.

+FP_SI: Simple interaction fingerprint cutoff value.
+The Fingerprint similarity cutoff (0-1) is the value used for sorting the files as 'Similar' and 'Unique'.

+FP_SPLIF: SPLIF fingerprint cutoff value (0-1).

+TextInteraction: bool value (0 or 1).
+If 1, then generates CSV files containing interaction information of various types.

+Syntax:
+`ComplexFP(folder_dir, keyword, label, ResId, crystal_struct, FPList, FP_SI, FP_SPLIF, TextInteraction)`

+Example:
+`ComplexFP('/home/.../PoseFilter/Dimer_Example/Tab2_input', 'pose', '', 'UNK', '', ['SInteraction', 'SPLIF'], 0.5, 0.5, 1)`